venkatdas/Interview_preparation/react/17-children prop in react.md

 - The children prop in React is a special property that is used to pass components as data to other components, making it a powerful tool for creating reusable and composable components.
+- just like any other prop you use.
+Component tree put between component's opening and closing tag will be passed to that component as children prop.

 **Defining component with children**
 ```js